TorkamaniLab/metapipe/docs/syntax.md

 Metapipe automatically creates a filename for the given output token and assigns that file an alias.
 The alias structure is `command_number.command_iteration-output_number`, where the output number is optional.

+**Important:** Commands are *NOT* run sequentially.
+As commands are parsed, they are evaluated based on what inputs they take in and what outputs they generate.
+For more information: see [Command Structure](#command-structure).
+Commands are run as soon as they are deemed ready and any command that does not specify inputs via Metapipe's input patterns will be run immediately.

 ### Paths